 But the main reason is that Fuji film already offers you very high-quality lenses at a pretty good price.

 I find their lenses to get the best value.

 So it’s not as needed at some other brands to buy off-brand for cheaper.

 Yeah, so the Viltrox lens is available for Fuji x mount cameras or Sony E-mount cameras.

 This 85-millimeter by viltrox is only $400, and that’s a pretty good price, especially when you consider the other options if you were to try to find an equivalent lens for Fuji.

 So, the first thing that you’re going to notice when you pick up this Viltrox lens is that it’s mostly metal on the outside.

 And the problem with that is that this lens weighs 1.4 pounds, so it’s pretty heavy.

-This viltrox is a lot heavier; the physical features also look like the Fuji lenses; obviously, it’s not a direct match because they have to do like their own branding and everything but mostly metal.
+This viltrox is a lot heavier; the physical features also look like the Fuji lenses; obviously, it’s not a direct match because they have to do their own branding and everything but mostly metal.